 - NOTE: the baking time and temperature is different from ovens to ovens.
 I use well calibrated convectional oven.
 If you are not sure how well your oven is calibrated, you can adjust the baking time by looking and the color on the top of the rolls after rotating.
 Reduce or add more baking time if needed.
 It should not exceed 30 minutes of baking.

-- Take baked dinner rolls out of the oven and let them rest for 10 minutes.
+- Take baked dinner rolls out of the oven and let them rest for 5 minutes.
 Then brush them with honey glaze mixture.
-Using the foil to transfer them dinner rolls to serving dish.
+Using the foil to transfer them dinner rolls to serving dish.2 tbsp honey, 2 tbsp unsalted butter

 - Dinner rolls should be served warm or at room temperature.